gunwant11/rapidfort-file-upload/README.md

    This script performs the following actions:

-   - Stops and removes any existing container named `rf-upload`.
    - Builds a Docker image named `rf-file-upload` based on the provided Dockerfile.
    - Runs a new Docker container with port 8000 mapped and a volume linking the host directory to the container's `/app` directory.
+   - If any previous containers are running, they are stopped and removed.
    - Outputs "running on port 8000".

    The server is now accessible at `http://localhost:8000`.
 To stop the server, use the following command: